Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?: Detecting Elliptic Loci

 \subsection{Phase 1: Least-Squares-Based Candidate Selection}

-Let the position of $X_i(t)$ be sampled\footnote{Randomly or in equal intervals.} at $t_k\in[0,2\pi]$, $k=1{\ldots}M$.
-If the locus is an ellipse, than the latter is concentric and axis-aligned with the EB, Lemma~\ref{lem:concentric-axis-aligned}.
+Let the position of $X_i(t)$ be sampled (randomly or uniformly) at $t_k\in[0,2\pi]$, $k=1{\ldots}M$.
+If the locus is an ellipse, than the latter is concentric and axis-aligned with the EB, Lemma~\ref{lem:axisymmetric}.
 Express the squared error as the sum of squared sample deviations from an implicit ellipse:

 Least-squares can be used to estimate the semi-axes: